strimzi/strimzi.github.io/_posts/2024-08-07-accessing-kafka-with-gateway-api.md

 The Gateway API is a much more flexible and extensible solution for north-south traffic than `Ingress`.
 The entirety of the Gateway API is beyond the scope of this post, but there are two resources in particular that will be of interest to us:

-1. `TCPRoute`s, which proxy unencrypted TCP traffic.
+1. `TCPRoute` resources, which proxy unencrypted TCP traffic.
-2. `TLSRoute`s, which control encrypted TCP traffic.
+2. `TLSRoute` resources, which control encrypted TCP traffic.

 The `HTTPRoute` and `GRPCRoute` resources will not work with Kafka because Kafka does not speak an HTTP or gRPC-based protocol.